This Spicy Confetti Shrimp will turn any meal into a party!

-I was at a Mardi Gras fundraiser last week.
-It was one of those “Taste of…” events where restaurants showcase small samples of their best dishes.
-I saw this beautiful shrimp, just one shrimp per small plate, as it was just a “taste”, and my first thought was that chef had thrown confetti on each dish for the party.
+I found this Spicy Confetti Shrimp recipe when I was at a Mardi Gras fundraiser several years ago.
+It was one of those “Taste of…” events, where restaurants showcase small samples of their best dishes.
+I saw this beautiful shrimp dish.
+It was plated with just one shrimp per small plate, as it was just a “taste”.
+My first thought was that chef had thrown confetti on each dish for the party.

-- ½ teaspoon cayenne pepper (or more)
+- 1/2 teaspoon cayenne pepper or more

 - 2 teaspoons smoked paprika

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

-- 2 teaspoons Old Bay
+- 1 Tablespoon Old Bay seasoning

-- 6 Tablespoons unsalted butter
+- 8 Tablespoons unsalted butter

 - 2 Tablespoons Worcestershire sauce

 - 1 1/2 cups Red, yellow and orange bell peppers finely diced